 What are Home Warranty Hidden Costs?

 People accept loans to purchase real estate, not wanting or expecting to spend extra on repairs for systems, appliances and things such as roofing.
 These hidden costs usually leave new homeowners in complex positions.
 A home warranty protects the new homeowner against these unexpected problems.
 Sometimes issues with different household features such as appliances come up in the closing days of a real estate contract.
 This can make a closing tricky and cost the original owner large sums of money they had not intended on spending.
 These issues might also convince the potential buyer to pull out of the deal, resulting in a failed transaction.
 The seller must then perform the necessary repairs before putting their home back on the market.
-A home warranty can only be implemented to working appliances and systems.
+A home warranty can only be implemented for working appliances and systems.
 The age of the item is not taken into consideration as long as it is in working order.

 Prior to Purchase

 - How long does the warranty last?
 For existing homes, warranties last about a year after which you can renew them.
-For newly built homes sold by the builder, the warranty provided by the builder can last for as long as 10 years, but incorporates shorter coverage terms for certain systems and materials.
-For instance, the doors, trim and drywall may be covered for the few years of the warranty term, while major damage or structural defects to load bearing portions of home are covered for quite a few years longer, as long as it meets the severity of defect stated by the warranty coverage.
+For newly built homes sold by the builder, the warranty provided by the builder can last for as long as 10 years but incorporates shorter coverage terms for certain systems and materials.
+For instance, the doors, trim and drywall may be covered for the few years of the warranty term, while major damage or structural defects to load-bearing portions of the home are covered for quite a few years longer, as long as it meets the severity of defect stated by the warranty coverage.
 Again, make sure to read the fine print.

 - What is covered and what is barred?
 Warranties usually disclaim responsibility for consumer abuse, normal wear and tear, neglect of maintenance, and site preparation.
 Many exclude “cosmetic” items and some exclude important items such as wall cracks and leaky faucets, and doors and windows.
 Used homes typically have extremely limited warranties.
 To learn more, check out What is not Covered by Home Warranty article